10 Best Compound Bicep Exercises for Mass and Strength

 For example, when you are doing a pull-up, the back is the main targeted muscle.
 However, many other Synergistic and stabilizer muscles, such as the Biceps brachii, rear deltoid, and traps, act in this motion.

-This meta-analysis found that compound exercises were more effective at building muscle mass than isolation exercises.
+This meta-analysis found compound exercises were more effective at building muscle mass than isolation exercises.

 By using bigger muscle groups, you can lift heavier weights and get more mechanical tension to grow muscles.
 Compound bicep exercises are excellent for progressively increasing the weight you lift.

-You can pack a lot of muscle work into a short, intense compound workout.
-It saves gym time.
+A short, intense compound workout can pack a lot of muscle work into a short time, saving gym time.

 Many renowned bodybuilders and strength athletes emphasize the importance of compound movements.
 If you’re serious about building substantial bicep size and strength, these exercises have stood the test of time.